Chart Color Schemes

 South Hurstville - Blakehurst has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 41 projects likely impacting the area.
-Major projects include Horizon Hurstville, Lotus Residence Hurstville, 53-75 Forest Road Mixed Development, and Allen & George South Hurstville.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 41 projects that may affect the region.
+Notable projects include Horizon Hurstville, Lotus Residence Hurstville, 53-75 Forest Road Mixed Development, and Allen & George South Hurstville.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.